 Everything you need to know...

-- Complete a body of art work, a professional strategy, and develop refined critical skills.
+- Complete a body of artwork, a professional strategy and refine your critical skills.

-- build a portfolio and develop create work in one of the most highly rated research communities in the sector.
+- Build your art portfolio in one of the most highly-rated research communities in the sector.

 How you learn

 This course will help you develop the skills you’ll need for a multi-stranded art career.
 We’ll provide a flexible learning environment where you can develop your abilities, gain real-world experience and build the confidence to proactively discover fulfilling career opportunities.

 Take a look at the department's Instagram to see what innovations and creations our students have been working on.
 For more content from our MA and MFA Design programmes, please visit our official Instagram.

 Sheffield has a dynamic and vibrant creative community.
 We work collaboratively with artists and curators, as well as researchers and students in other areas.
 You’ll also have access to a network of public galleries, art organisations and artist-run spaces.